ManuelJager/crowdx/README.md

 # crowdx
-Simple state management library for NodeJS, heavily inspired from mobx
+Simple state management library for NodeJS, inspired from state management libraries like mobx and zustand